cis3296s24/02-SpotiFynd/README.md

 ## Running the Application & Requirements
 - Running the program always requires a mode.
-- There are 4 modes when running the applications: _search_, _top-tracks_, _generate_ & _create-playlist_.
+- There are 4 modes when running the applications: _search_, _top-tracks_, _suggest_ & _create-playlist_.
 Each of which has different running requirements.

 **Mode Descriptions**
 - search: Users receive suggested tracks and their song features based on input artist or song name(s) and flagged features.
 - top-tracks: Users receive songs that fit within their specified artist/song name and the flagged features.
-- generate: Users receive up to 100 suggested songs based on their saved songs, listening history, and most listened to genres.
+- suggest: Users receive up to 100 suggested songs based on their saved songs, listening history, and most listened to genres.
 - playlist: Creates a playlist on the users spotify account with the songs from the most previously generated list of songs.
 Requires songs to be output before running.

 **Mode Requirements and Examples**